Data compression

 What We've Done

-For zlib, we've created an initial implementation based on zlib-ng, called zlib-rs, with a focus on maintaining excellent performance while introducing memory safety.
-The initial development of zlib-rs was started and partly funded by Prossimo.
+For zlib, we've created an implementation based on zlib-ng, called zlib-rs, with a focus on maintaining excellent performance while introducing memory safety.
+The initial development of zlib-rs was started and partly funded by Prossimo and Tweede golf.

 What's Next

-We're currently seeking funding to complete work necessary to make the initial implementation of zlib ready for production and to start work on xz and zstd.
+We're currently seeking funding to complete work on zlib and to start work on xz and zstd.

 The high level goals for the four projects are: